 “Hello, Olivia,” Ramona called.

-“I want to show my friend Dax the journals,” Ramona replied through a grin.
+“I want to show my friend Dax the journals,” Ramona replied.

 At that, Olivia immediately led us to a back room where she carefully laid out several dusty books onto a table.
 Ramona, now with gloves on, turned the pages of the books to where she wanted.

 The entries Ramona showed me were written strangely with odd spellings and outdated grammar.
 But they were understandable enough that I could see what Ramona had told me was true.
 People of the past had been excited to be part of the System.
 They referred to her as a safe haven, an escape.
 Several entries mentioned the System would protect them from a war.
-That sounded familiar.
+Other entries talked about being glad that magic would be banned in the System.

 She turned to me with a shining smile.
 “Plenty.”